smithalex24/homework/Week_One/homework2_answers.md

 5. Why might you want to reset your files back to a previous commit?
 This would be extremely useful if you made a change that you didn't want, or didn't work and you want to start from your previous commit.

+1. What command do you use to create a branch? git branch

+2. What command do you use to use a different branch? git checkout

+3. Why would you want to use a branch other than the default master?
+You would want to use another branch other than the default master when you're working on multiple features.
+This will avoid any unfinished features on the master branch.